nyangweso-rodgers/computer-science-docs/README.md

     ```

-7. __Computer Program__ is a sequence of instructions written using a Computer Programming Language to perform a specified task by the computer.
-A __computer program__ is also called a __computer software__, which can range from  two lines to millions of lines of instructions.

-8. An __algorithm__ is a step by step procedure to resolve a problem.
-It's an effective method expressed a finte set of well-defined instructions.
-9. __Source Code__ is a code written in a particular programming language.
 10. __Bytecode__ is a program that has been _compiled_ from a _source code_ into low-level code designed for a software __interpreter.
 It may be executed by a virtual machine (e.g., Java Virtual Machine) or further compiled into machine code, which is recognized by the processor.
     - _Remark:_ __Bytecode__ is similar to __assembly language__ in that it is not a high-level language, but it is still somewhat readable, unlike __machine language__.
 Both may be considered "intermediate languages" that fall between source code and machine code.
 The primary difference between the two is that __bytecode__ is generated for a virtual machine (software), while __assembly language__ is created for a CPU (hardware).
 11. __Translators__ are responsible for converting the __source code__ to a machine language (__binary__). __Translators__ can be any of: